gediz/mpv-wiki/FAQ.md

 mpv --ytdl-format 137+251 https://www.youtube.com/watch?v=SYM-RJwSGQ8
 ```

-### Can I set volume over 100%?

-On some systems, 100% is the maximum.
-You can put ``softvol=yes`` to force mpv's own volume filter.
-Then the ``softvol-max`` option controls the maximum.
-It's 130 by default.

-Also consider using ``af=drc``, which helps especially with crappy speakers.

-Note that in older versions of mpv, a volume of ``100`` always meant maximum, even if the maximum mapped to a linear gain factor over ``1.0``.

 ### How can I change volume using the mouse wheel?

 By default, volume is changed by scrolling horizontally.
 If you want to use vertical scrolling for that (rather than seeking), put this in your `input.conf`: